Jaybit0/QML/readme.md

 ### Basic Setup and Module import

 Include this code at the beginning of your script.
 This will automatically import all necessary modules.
+Note that these are relative paths and might need to be changed according to your file structure.

 ```julia
 include("../Modules/SetupTool.jl")